ntselepidis/FinalProjectRepo.jl/docs/part1.md

 </p>

 **Observations**
-- Both the approach that uses `shared memory` and the approach using `hide_communication` exhibit great strong as well as weak scaling on the GPU.
+- Both the approach that uses `shared memory` and the approach using `hide_communication` exhibit great weak scaling on the GPU, while providing more complicated results for strong scaling.
-- In the **strong scaling** plots we see a performance increase when moving from 1 GPU to 2 GPUs and a small performance drop when moving from 2 GPUs to 4 GPUs.
+- In the **strong scaling** plots we see some performance increase when moving from 1 GPU to 2 GPUs in the `shared memory` case, although for the `hide_communication` case there is no improvement.
+On the other hand, when moving from 2 GPUs to 4 GPUs we observe a small performance drop, roughly back to the level of 1 GPU.
 This is probably because when moving from 1 GPU to 2 GPUs we transition from a compute bound regime to a memory bound regime, whereas when moving from 2 GPUs to 4 GPUs we transition from a memory bound regime to a communication bound regime.
-This can also be observed from the following:
+We further note the following:
-    - when running on 1 GPU using shared memory does not really impact the runtime (since we are compute bound)
+    - when running on 1 GPU using `shared memory` does not really impact the runtime *since we are compute bound*
-    - when running on 2 GPUs using shared memory leads to smaller runtime (since we are memory bound)
+    - when running on 2 GPUs using `shared memory` improves the runtime compared to `hide_communication` *since we are memory bound*
-    - when running on 4 GPUs using hide communication leads to smaller runtime (since we are communication bound)
+    - when running on 4 GPUs using `hide_communication` leads to smaller runtime compared to `shared memory` *since we are communication bound*
 - In the **weak scaling** plots we see that increasing the problem size, while keeping the work fixed per GPU, leads to almost constant runtime (while increasing performance and throughput).
+This is the best result one could hope for.
-- Moreover, in this case using `hide_communication` seems to gradually bring more and more benefit while increasing problem size (and proportionally the number of GPUs used).
+- Moreover, in this case using `hide_communication` seems to gradually bring more and more benefit when increasing problem size (and proportionally the number of GPUs used).
+- Finally, we argue that `nx=ny=nz=2^7` is an appropriate local grid size, as we saturate a single GPU (as seen by the strong scaling results), and can successfully scale in the weak scaling benchmark.

 #### Work-precision diagrams